Get Your Free Consultation (408) 848-2208

 The difference between these two systems is significant because it determines how claims are processed and what options are available after an accident.
 In at-fault states, determining who is bears responsibility is a critical step in the process, as it influences the distribution of compensation and whether additional legal action is necessary.

-Is California an At-Fault State or a No-Fault State?
+Is California a No-Fault State or an At-Fault State?

 California is an at-fault state for auto accidents, meaning that the driver found responsible for the accident is liable for the damages they caused.
 If you’re injured in an accident in California, you have the right to file a claim against the at-fault driver’s insurance to cover your medical expenses, lost wages, pain and suffering, and other related costs.